 Some of these problems can be solved by cloud computing since they offer ready-to-use resources that can be managed as code (configuration file) or with a UI.
 Cloud also offers useful integration and tools for managing big data.

 Hadoop and Spark are useful for processing big data when a cluster of computers is used for computational tasks.
 HDFS (Hadoop Distributed File System) can be used to store large amounts of data while NoSQL databases can provide fast read-write operations in one or multiple computers.
 In general, all these tools can be used as a managed service, which is yet another benefit of a cloud environment.

 Whenever you have a lot of data streaming that should be processed in almost real-time, as is the case with media, there is inevitable complexity that must be factored into the equation.
 It can be hard to process data with high velocity (like an online cinema or social network that generates more than 1GB of information per day).
 In scenarios like these, where data is received faster than we are able to process it, we need special messaging software that can act like queues.
-Apache Pulsar is a good example of such a service.
+Apache Pulsar enterprise support is a good example of such a service.

 When Apache Pulsar is deployed, data is written to a queue and gets processed when your system has the capacity to do so.
 If the processing unit fails, the queue automatically detects the failure and keeps re-sending the data until it can be processed.
 It’s now possible to minimize complexity by leveraging a hosted solution for these mission-critical workloads, an interesting example being Pandio.
 Using a service like Pandio’s can result in significant savings as enterprises can avoid costly investments in both infrastructure and human capital that is necessary to efficiently run distributed messaging at scale.
 In addition, a hosted solution provides the ability to scale up or down quickly according to the requirements of the business.